 With CNY coming, all of us want to look and feel our very best.
-Dermal filler procedures become highly popular during this time to help us enhance our features, and bring our best face forward.
+Dermal filler treatment by Singapore Aesthetic doctors become highly popular during this time to help us enhance our features, and bring our best face forward.
 But before you go and get your botox or filler fix, here are 4 important things you need to know.

 There are basically 2 main types of dermal fillers.

 Hyaluronic acid dermal fillers – Restylane, Juvederm, Boletero, Teosyal

 Semi permanent dermal fillers – Radiesse, Ellanse (少女针), Sculptra (童颜针)

 - Are dermal fillers safe and effective?

 Dermal fillers have been FDA approved for the FACIAL Volume restoration for more than 20 years.
 Numerous level 1 evidence papers can be found, demonstrating its efficacy in the face.
 Worldwide, there have been more than 50 million dermal filler treatments performed.
 Hence it’s efficacy is without doubt.
 Regarding safety, it is safe in experienced hands.
 Do scroll down to the end of this page to learn about the risks.